f5devcentral/f5-agility-labs-xc/docs/class4/lab1.rst

 | |lab1-task3-003|                                                                             |
 +----------------------------------------------------------------------------------------------+

-Task 4: Enabling API Inventory and Dicovery
+Task 4: Enabling API Inventory and Discovery
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this task's series of steps you will enable the API Inventory and Dicovery feature on the
+In this task's series of steps you will enable the API Inventory and Discovery feature on the
 previously built Load Balancer object delivering the targeted application/API.

 +----------------------------------------------------------------------------------------------+